-Section 1.
-Section 2-18-103, MCA, is amended to read: "2-18-103.
+- Section 4.
+Section 2-18-103, MCA, is amended to read: - "2-18-103.
 Officers and employees excepted.
-Parts 1 through

-3 and 10 do not apply to the following officers and employees in state government:
+Parts 1 through 3 and 10 do not apply to the following officers and employees in state government: - (1) elected officials; - (2) county assessors and their chief deputies; - (3) employees of the office of consumer counsel; - (4) judges and employees of the judicial branch;

-- (1) elected officials; - (2) county assessors and their chief deputies; - (3) employees of the office of consumer counsel; - (4) judges and employees of the judicial branch; - (5) members of boards and commissions appointed by the governor, the legislature, or other elected state officials; - (6) officers or members of the militia; - (7) agency heads appointed by the governor; - (8) academic and professional administrative personnel with individual contracts under the authority of the board of regents of higher education; - (9) academic and professional administrative personnel and live-in houseparents who have entered into individual contracts with the state school for the deaf and blind under the authority of the state board of public education; - (10) investment officer, assistant investment officer, executive director, and five professional staff positions of the board of investments; - (11) four professional staff positions under the board of oil and gas conservation; - (12) assistant director for security of the Montana state lottery; - (13) executive director and employees of the state compensation insurance fund; - (14) state racing stewards employed by the executive secretary of the Montana board of horseracing;
+- (5) members of boards and commissions appointed by the governor, the legislature, or other elected state officials; - (6) officers or members of the militia; - (7) agency heads appointed by the governor; - (8) academic and professional administrative personnel with individual contracts under the authority of the board of regents of higher education; - (9) academic and professional administrative personnel and live-in houseparents who have entered into individual contracts with the state school for the deaf and blind under the authority of the state board of public education; - (10) investment officer, assistant investment officer, executive director, and five professional staff positions of the board of investments: - (11) four professional staff positions under the board of oil and gas conservation; - (12) assistant director for security of the Montana state lottery; - (13) executive director and employees of the state compensation insurance fund; - (14) state racing stewards employed by the executive secretary of the Montana board of horseracing; - (15) executive director of the Montana wheat and barley committee; - (16) commissioner of banking and financial institutions; - (17) training coordinator for county attorneys; - (18) employees of an entity of the legislative branch consolidated, as provided in 5-2-504;

-- (15) executive director of the Montana wheat and barley committee; - (16) commissioner of banking and financial institutions; - (17) training coordinator for county attorneys; - (18) employees of an entity of the legislative branch consolidated, as provided in 5-2-504; - (19) chief information officer in the department of administration; - (20) chief business development officer and six professional staff positions in the office of economic development provided for in 2-15-218; - (21) the following positions in the chief public defender system appointed by the public defender commission pursuant to the Montana Public Defender Act, Title 47, chapter 1, and the employees in the positions listed in 47-1-201(3)(a), who are appointed by the chief public defender; and - (22) chief appellate defender in the office of appellate defender: - (a) the chief administrator appointed as provided in 47-1- - (b) the chief public defender appointed as provided in 47-1-105; - (c) the chief appellate defender appointed as provided in 47-1-105; - (d) the chief conflict defender appointed as provided in 47-1-105;
+- (19) chief information officer in the department of administration; - (20) chief business development officer and six professional staff positions in the office of economic development provided for in 2-15-218; - (21) the following positions in the office of state public defender established in [section 2]: - (a) the chief public defender appointed by the public defender commission pursuant to the Montana Public Defender Act, Title 47, chapter 1, and appointed as provided in 47-1-105; - (b) the employees in the positions listed deputy public defenders provided for in 47-1-201(3)(a), who are appointed by the chief public defender; and - (22) (c) the chief appellate defender in the office of appellate defender appointed as provided in 47-1-105; and - (d) the chief conflict defender appointed as provided in 47-1-105."